dku-boanlab/barista/README.md

 # Configuration
 - The configuration of the Barista NOS: config.mk
 - The configurations of components and applications: bin/config
-- The internal configurations for developers: src/include/common.h
+- The credentials for a CLI and a database: bin/secrect

 # Test environment
 - The current Barista is tested on Ubuntu 16.04.